 The Problem with Deuteronomy 18:11 & Saul and the Witch of Endor

 Deuteronomy 18:11b is very explicit in its restriction of contacting anyone who has died, no matter the circumstances, “…or one who inquires of the dead”.
-We are not allowed to approach the dead for anything.
+We cannot approach the dead for anything.
 Now, someone will tell me, “What about Jesus?”
 They forget that Jesus is resurrected.
 He is the firstborn of the dead.
 Colossians 1:18, speaking of Jesus, “And he is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything he might be preeminent.”
-He is the only person who has ever died that has been permanently resurrected.
+Only one person who ever died was permanently resurrected.
 So, when you approach him, you are not approaching the dead but the living.

-I have been going through some radical changes in my spiritual life, and I believe the LORD led me to reexamine the section of the Bible where Saul seeks advice from Samuel, who had died (1 Samuel 28) by approaching a medium, a woman in Endor who had the reputation of being a medium.
+I have been going through some radical changes in my spiritual life.
+Recently, I believe the LORD led me to reexamine the section of the Bible where Saul seeks advice from Samuel, who had died (1 Samuel 28).
+Saul approaches a medium, a woman in Endor who had the reputation of being a medium.
 Saul disguised himself and waited until nightfall to go and visit the woman.
 He tells her to use her “ritual” to conjure up the one he tells her to.
 She is afraid because Saul has been killing the mediums and magicians.
 He swears an oath to protect her and asks her to call up Samuel.
 When she sees Samuel appear, she cries out in fear.
 I don’t think she expected it to work.

 Several things happen here:

-1. Samuel does appear so the dead can be called up, even though the witch is fearfully surprised at his appearance.
-In his dialog with Samuel, the prophet tells Saul what he already knows: God has rejected him for David since Saul was disobedient and failed to deal with Amalek as God instructed.
+1. Samuel does appear.
+So you can call upon the dead.
+However, the witch fearfully expresses surprise at his appearance.
+In his dialogue with Samuel, the prophet tells Saul what he already knows.
+God has rejected him for David since Saul was disobedient and failed to deal with Amalek as God instructed.
 Saul and his army spared Agag, the Amalekite king, the best sheep and cattle, and anything Saul saw as reasonable.
 Because of this, God rejected Saul as king and appointed David as the future king.

-2. Samuel prophesies and tells Saul that the Philistines will destroy him, his sons, and the army of Israel he has with him tomorrow.
+2. Samuel prophesies and tells Saul that the Philistines will destroy him, his sons, and the army of Israel.
+They will all die tomorrow.

 3. God’s judgment falls on Saul for what he has done, and he dies the next day.

-So, biblically, we should not call upon the dead for any reason, or we risk the judgment of God, whether almost immediately like Saul or in the future.
+So, biblically, we should not call upon the dead for any reason.
+We risk the judgment of God, whether almost immediately, like Saul, or in the future.
 Either way, it will serve us no good since even though Saul got to inquire of Samuel, it ended in his ruin and was no help to him.
 As Paul says in Romans 6:23, “The wages of sin is death…”

-As a result of this insight, I had to reexamine my previous conduct as a Roman Catholic by asking the saints or Mary to intercede for me.
-That is consulting/contacting the dead, which is expressly forbidden.
+As a result of this insight, I had to reexamine my previous conduct as a Roman Catholic.
+I used to ask both the saints and Mary to intercede for me.
+God explicitly condemns consulting/contacting the dead.
 Even worse, praying to a saint for intercession is a double anathema since we only pray to God.

-In closing, let me ask you to seriously reconsider any contact with even the Christian dead, especially the temptation to “talk” to family or friends who have died in Christ.
-This is dangerous ground and, in my reading, explicitly condemned.
+While you may not even think of approaching a medium, that is not the real issue.
+You need to reconsider any contact with the Christian dead seriously.
+Especially the temptation to “talk” to family or friends who have died in Christ.
+This dangerous ground God explicitly condemns..

 Leave a Reply